rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/README.md

 ## 🔎 Events, Alerts, Detections & Cases

-One of the useful concepts I explored during this lab was the difference between several types of security information presented within a security platform.
+One of the concepts I explored during the lab was how Sophos separates different types of security information within Sophos Central.

 | Concept | Purpose |
 |---|---|